 Each share has one vote with respect to matters upon which a shareholder vote is required consistent with the requirements of the 1940 Act and the rules promulgated thereunder and each fractional Share has a proportional fractional vote.
 Shares of all Fund vote together as a single class except that if the matter being voted on affects only a particular fund it will be voted on only by that fund, and if a matter affects a particular fund differently from other Fund, that fund will vote separately on such matter.
 Under Delaware law, the Trust is not required to hold an annual meeting of shareholders unless required to do so under the 1940 Act.
-The policy of the Trust is not to hold an annual meeting of shareholders of the Trust have noncumulative voting rights for the election of Trustees.
+The policy of the Trust is not to hold an annual meeting of shareholders unless required to do so under the 1940 Act.
+All Shares of the Trust have noncumulative voting rights for the election of Trustees.
 Under Delaware law, Trustees of the Trust may be removed by vote of the shareholders.